ginoya/covalent-assignment1/README.md

 # Challenges encountered

-Faced challenge in preventing unrequire re-rendering of all bookmarks when removing a single bookmark.
+Faced challenge in preventing unnecessary re-rendering of all bookmarks when removing a single bookmark.
 Resolved it by adding a key with map in AllBookmarks component.

+# Note -
+Current application is developed to stop fetching live data automatically after 30 minutes to prevent exhausting API rate limit